jboss-fuse/spring-boot-camel-xa/README.md

 This message produces an exception at the end of the route, so that the transaction is always rolled back.

 You should **not** find any trace of the message in the `audit_log` table.
-If you check the application log, you'll find out that the message has been sent to the dead letter queue.

 #### Unsafe system crash